 Introduction to Statistics

-The aim of the course is to introduce the basic statistical concepts and methods commonly used in medical and public health research.
+This course aims to introduce the basic statistical concepts and methods commonly used in medical and public health research.

 - appreciate the role of statistical methods in epidemiology and public health;